xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ): Single<GhListResponse<User>>
 ```

-This service is pretty similar to the majority of the paged services that I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
+This service is pretty similar to most of the paged services I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
 Furthermore, the question could be how we could convert the `Single<GhListResponse<User>>` response in a `Listing<User>` structure.

-The first question that we should do to solve this problem is: do we want to have a database source to cache the data?
+The first question that we should answer to solve this problem is: do we want to have a database source to cache the data?
 That's a complicated question, the answer could be that if we want to search entities by a key, maybe a database cache couldn't be the best option.
 The response could change a lot in a short period of time and maybe the user doesn't use to do the same search multiple times.
 However, saving data in a database source sometimes could have some advantages.